micleavor/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 #.
 Scroll down to the **Policy Key** for **discussion_blackouts**.

 #.
-In the **Policy Value** field, place your cursor between the brackets.
-Supply
+In the **Policy Value** field, place your cursor between the supplied square
-   the start and end dates for each time period you want the discussions to be closed, using the required format.
+   brackets.
+Use the required date format specification to enter the start and end dates for each time period during which you want discussions to be closed to new posts.

-   When you supply the dates and times used in the example above, the **Policy Value** field contains:
+   When you enter the dates and times from the example above, the **Policy Value** field looks like this:

    .. image:: ../Images/Discussion_blackout_unformatted.png
      :alt: Policy value of [["2014-07-22T08:00", "2014-07-25T18:00"],